-With just a few ingredients, this Homemade Tuna Salad makes a quick and easy lunch.
+With just a few ingredients, this Homemade Tuna Salad recipe makes a quick and easy lunch.
 Serve on bread for a tuna salad sandwich, in a lettuce wrap, or straight from the bowl.

 What You’ll Need